travier/travier/README.md

 [Fedora Kinoite] is a container focused desktop operating system featuring the [KDE Plasma desktop] and based on [rpm-ostree], [podman] and [Flatpak].
 [Fedora Kinoite] is a close sibling of [Fedora Silverblue], which is based on the same core technologies and features the [GNOME desktop].
-The first stable release of Fedora Kinoite is now available as part of the Fedora 35 release.
+Fedora Kinoite is available as part of the Fedora Project (first released with Fedora 35).

 I also used to maintain unofficial builds based on Fedora 34 and older for Fedora Kinoite and other variants (XFCE, LXQt, Deepin, Mate and Pantheon).
 See